Thyroid Surgery in Johnson City, TN

 Thyroid surgery is a broad category that encompasses several different types of surgeries performed on the thyroid.
 There are many different conditions that can affect the thyroid and it’s important to get an accurate diagnosis before selecting a treatment option.

-John Lawson Surgical Group specializes in diagnosing and treating conditions of the thyroid in Johnson City, TN.
+John Lawson Surgical Group specializes in diagnosing and treating conditions of the thyroid at our surgery center in Johnson City, TN.
 Learn more about the types of thyroid surgery and schedule your consultation today.

 Reasons for Thyroid Surgery

 There are a few primary reasons for these types of surgeries such as a case of thyroid cancer or a goiter/nodule that is large enough to cause problematic symptoms.
 This goiter or nodule is typically treated using thyroid surgery if the patient experiences:

 - Displeasure at the unsightly size of the mass

 - Other severe symptoms associated with related conditions of the thyroid such as Graves’ disease, a toxic nodule, or a toxic multi-nodular goiter

 Naturally, the severity of the reason for thyroid surgery will be the biggest factor in determining which type of thyroid surgery to pursue for each individual.